camunda/camunda-bpm-platform/spin/docs/user-guide/json/configuring-json.md

-# Configuring Json Handling
+# Configuring JSON Handling

-Spin can be configured to change Json parsing, writing and mapping settings, for example to tolerate documents that are not strictly compliant to the standard.
-As Spin uses [Jackson][jackson-wiki] to handle json, most of Jackson's configuration options also apply to Spin.
+Spin can be configured to change JSON parsing, writing and mapping settings, for example to tolerate documents that are not strictly compliant to the standard.
+As Spin uses [Jackson][jackson-wiki] to handle JSON, most of Jackson's configuration options also apply to Spin.

-Whenever the json data format is explicitly declared, i.e. by using `JSON(..., jsonTree())` or `S(..., jsonTree())`, configuration to Jackson can be passed.
+Whenever the JSON data format is explicitly declared, i.e., by using `JSON(..., jsonTree())` or `S(..., jsonTree())`, configuration to Jackson can be passed.
 This can be either done by using a fluent API or by providing a map of configuration parameters.

 ## Examples: